CUCentralAdvancement/adr-docs/docs/0001-use-c4-model-for-arch-diagrams.md

 ## Status

-This idea is in the proposal stage.
+- **Proposed** - This idea is in the proposal stage.
 Previously, diagrams were made ad hoc using various diagraming tools and shapes to denote applications and the links between them.

 ## Context